 This process can take a while - and if you have an unreliable internet connection it may fail.

 However, it’s the easiest way to install an older version of the OS.

-- You’ll see a warning that you are downloading an older version of the OS, ignore it.
+- The Software Update window up from System Preferences will open.
+Confirm that you want to download the software, you'll also see a warning that you are downloading an older version of the OS, ignore it.